raj-gun/NonSysID/NonSysID-i/README.md

 ---

-## Input-only Model Structure

-## Input-only Model Structure
+## Input-only (N)ARX Model Structure

 An input-only model represents the output using only present or lagged input information.

-An ARX-i model represents the current output exclusively as a function of present or lagged input terms:
+An input-only (N)ARX model represents the current output exclusively as a function of present or lagged input terms:

 ```math
 y(t) =